Hexality/osu-nowplaying/README.md

 >> ![image](https://user-images.githubusercontent.com/17398632/196119805-5773b536-fe63-4cc7-a038-b2193bba5276.png)

-## *** Notice: sometimes the window may look stuck, if that happens, just close by right-clicking the icon onthe taskbar and closing or simply close then close the window.
+## *** Notice: sometimes the window may look stuck, if that happens, just close by right-clicking the icon on the taskbar and closing or simply close then close the window.